jschlatow/taskopen/README.markdown

     $ taskopen -a

-Querl all tasks (including deleted and completed tasks):
+Query all tasks (including deleted and completed tasks):

     $ taskopen -aa

 Please consider that completed and deleted tasks does not have an ID anymore.
 However, those tasks are still accessible by their UUID.
-Using '-aa' might be VERY slow depending on the size of your databse.
+Using '-aa' might be VERY slow depending on the size of your database.

+Only include files whose filetype (as returned by 'file') match a given regular expression:

+    $ taskopen -t 'regex'

+Only include annotations that match a given regular expression (excluding labels):

+    $ taskopen -m 'regex'

 ## Even more advanced taskopen fu (examples)